-China Construction Bank Corporation or CCB is one of the ten largest public companies in the world.
-Headquartered in Beijing, it has approximately 13,600 domestic branches and more than a dozen international ones, including a wholly owned subsidiary situated in London.
+China Construction Bank Corporation or CCB is the second-largest banking institution and none of the ten biggest public companies in the world.
+Headquartered in Beijing, the bank has approximately 13,600 domestic branches and more than a dozen international ones, including a wholly-owned subsidiary situated in London.

-In an attempt of taking advantage of China’s growing banking sector, Bank of America bought a 9% stake in China Construction Bank Corporation for $3 billion back in 2005 and a further 1.75% in 2008.
-However, BoFa sold its entire stake in the Chinese bank for a whooping $9.8 billion over three years from 2011 to 2013.
+In an attempt to take advantage of China’s growing banking sector, Bank of America bought a 9% stake in China Construction Bank Corporation for $3 billion back in 2005 and a further 1.75% in 2008.
+However, BofA sold its entire stake in the Chinese bank for a whopping $9.8 billion over three years from 2011 to 2013.

 1. Industrial and Commercial Bank of China

 With over $4 trillion in total assets, the Industrial and Commercial Bank of China is currently the largest bank in the world.
 According to their annual report, the bank had an Operating profit of US$ 53 billion and a net profit of US$ 41 billion in 2016.
 It’s the first Chinese bank to become the largest public company in the world by total assets.